-Ch ildren's & You ng Peoples Services (3) Driving our work Increase the proportion of people who receive a response from healthcare professionals when in a mental health emergency.
-Increase the proportion of people with a mental illness who have access to early interventions.
-Increase the proportion of children and young people waiting 4 weeks or less to start receiving help from community mental health services.
-Projects Purpose 2023-24 Summary of impact to date 2024-25 Progress & Impact 56 Crisis Mental Health Eating Disorders Deliver the Derby & Derbyshire JUCD priorities identified from the LTP whereby all CYP experiencing MH crisis can access crisis assessment 24/7 and intensive support for seven days.
+Ch ildren's & Young Peoples Services (3) Dr iving our work • Increase the proportion of people who reprofessionals when in a mental health elementary increase the proportion of people with a interventions.
+Increase the proportion of children and start receiving help from community me me me rgency. ental illness who have access to early ing people waiting 4 weeks or less to Projects Purpose 20 23-24 Summary of impact to date 20 024-25 Progress & Impact 56 Mental Health Crisis Mental Health Eating Disorders Deliver the Derby &amp; Derbyshire JUCD priorities identified from the LTP whereby all CYP experiencing MH crisis can access crisis assessment 24/7 and intensive support for seven days.
 To improve the outcomes for children with mental health urgent care needs and improve the system's efficiency in delivering these.
 We aim to build support around the child and maintain key relationships and positive networks.
 Wherever possible, our children and young people should not be moving to placements/hospitals due to lack of support.
 To stem escalation and respond by supporting all Derbyshire CYP at the earliest opportunity.
-Deliver the Derby & Derbyshire JUCD priorities identified from the LTP for Eating Disorders, whereby access to family therapy is improved.
-Proposals in development.
+Deliver the Derby &amp; Derbyshire JUCD priorities identified from the LTP for Eating Disorders, whereby access to family therapy is improved. • Proposals in development.
 Information was not available at the point of publication.
 57 Mental Health Community To deliver the CYP Transformation to ensure they receive timely and appropriate care to meet their emotional and mental health needs: Reduce health inequalities with an emphasis on boys / young men and our black and ethnic minority populations.
 Improve outcomes for CYP.
 Improve participation and co-production.
 Improve our response to young adults.
 Continue to improve our early Intervention and Targeted Support offer and Expand Mental Health Support Teams in Schools.
-Continue to support children in care.
-Proposals in development.
+Continue to support children in care. • Proposals in development.
 Information was not available at the point of publication.